Overview

 • Prescribing PrEP & PEP

-Where can pharmacists provide scheduled adult vaccines without a prescription?
+Where can pharmacists prescribe scheduled adult vaccines?

-Where can pharmacists prescribe contraceptives?
+Where can pharmacists prescribe hormonal contraceptives?

 Latest Insights